-With Fulfillment by Amazon, you send your products to Amazon and it handles shipping to the customer.
+With Fulfillment by Amazon (FBA), you send your products to Amazon, and it handles shipping to the customer.
 It also means your products are eligible for two-day delivery, free shipping and other Amazon Prime perks.
-Enrolling in Fulfillment by Amazon can make you stand out from other third-party sellers – customers want to use their Prime perks, and free two-day shipping can be a powerful purchasing motivator.
-Many Amazon sales experts recommend opting for Fulfillment by Amazon (FBA) unless it’s financially impractical.
+Enrolling in FBA can make you stand out from other third-party sellers.
+Customers want to use their Prime perks, and free two-day shipping can be a powerful purchasing motivator.
+Many Amazon sales experts recommend opting for FBA unless it’s financially impractical.

 FBA is a great service, but it does come with fees.
 Amazon provides a full breakdown of its fulfillment fees, but the basic structure is also important to understand.
-Amazon will charge you a monthly inventory storage fee per cubic foot (75 cents per cubic foot from January through September and $2.40 per cubic foot from October through December for standard-sized products) and a fulfillment fee for each unit.
-These are flat rates per package and rates based on the size and weight of the package.
-Fulfillment fees start at $2.92 per package and can go up to over $150 for heavy special oversize packages.
+Amazon will charge you a monthly inventory storage fee per cubic foot (starting at $0.87 per cubic foot from January through September and $2.40 per cubic foot from October through December for standard-sized products) and a fulfillment fee for each unit.
+These are flat rates per package and are based on the size and weight of the package.
+Fulfillment fees start at $3.22 per package and can exceed $150 for heavy oversized packages.

-Amazon also charges fees for referral and closing sales.
+Amazon also charges fees for referrals and closing sales.
 It breaks down its fees by category, but just about every item will have a referral fee, and some items will have a closing fee.
-Referral fees are a percentage of the purchase price and range from 6% to 45%, depending on the type of product.
-Most referral fees are between 8% and 15%.
-Items such as software, video games, videos and music also have a closing fee of $1.80.
+Referral fees are a percentage of the purchase price and range from 8 percent to 45 percent, depending on the type of product.
+Most referral fees are between 8 percent and 15 percent.
+Media items, such as books, software, video games, movies and music, also have a closing fee of $1.80.

 Now that your Amazon store is set up, people can buy from you on the site.
 But if you wait until potential customers stumble upon your product listings, you are not going to be successful.
 Here’s how to market your business to attract some of Amazon’s hundreds of millions of users to your product pages.

 Amazon has its own internal search engine, and when your product listing has the keywords Amazon users are searching for, your page will climb the rankings.
-Research and use resources such as the Scope keyword tool to tell you what terms Amazon shoppers are searching for.
-Then use those keywords on your page in titles and descriptions.
+Do some research to find out what terms Amazon shoppers are using.
+Then put those keywords on your page in titles and descriptions.
 Relevant Amazon listings will also show up when people use general search engines like Google.

-Promoting your Amazon listings on YouTube, TikTok, your blog, or any other social media platform can drive traffic and sales.
-While social media followers dislike straight product promotions, you can get some subtle visibility with the following tactics:
+Promoting your Amazon listings on YouTube, TikTok, your blog or any other social media platform can drive traffic and sales.
+While social media followers dislike direct product promotions, you can get some subtle visibility with the following tactics:

 You can also harness the power of influencer marketing by developing a relationship with an influencer in the demographic for your product and asking if they would review or recommend it to their followers.